 Sentencing Commission Report on Racial Disparities: In November 2017, the U.S. Sentencing Commission published a report, examining the relationship between demographic factors, such as race and gender, on sentencing outcomes for the time period October 1, 2011 to September 30, 2016.
 A synopsis of the report is available here.
 The link to the full report as available below.
-The Sentencing Resource Counsel’s 2011 Fact Sheet: Racial Fairness in the Advisory Guidelines System is available below.
+The Sentencing Resource Counsel’s 2018 Fact Sheet: USSC Report on Racial Disparity and 2011 Fact Sheet: Racial Fairness in the Advisory Guidelines System are available below.

 USSC Demographic Differences in Sentencing (Nov.
 2017)

 New Amendments to the Guidelines Took Effect November 1, 2016: The amended guidelines contain some significant changes in immigration policy, as well as changes to the child pornography, compassionate release, conditions of supervision, and animal fighting guidelines.
 Read more on the amendments in the National Sentencing Resource Counsel Project's Summary of 2016 Amendments to the Sentencing Guidelines.
 For the full text, see the Reader-Friendly Version of Amendments.

 Sentencing Commission Adopts Amendment to the "Crimes of Violence" Definition in Guideline § 4B1.2: Among other changes, the amendment strikes burglary of a dwelling from the crimes of violence definition and deletes the residual clause.
 View all of the changes to § 4B1.2 in this Official Text of Crime of Violence Amendment.
 The new amendment will take effect August 1, 2016.
 For more on the Amendment see the Sentencing Commission's press release.